hackclub/uploadparty/.junie/guidelines.md

 ## Common troubleshooting
 - API can’t connect to DB: confirm DB_HOST/PORT/USER/PASSWORD/DB_NAME and that Postgres is healthy (docker ps, docker logs uploadparty-db).
 - CORS errors: FRONTEND_URL mismatch.
 Update env or config.
-- Uploads failing: check request size limits and MIME types in middlewares; verify S3 credentials and bucket name.
+- Uploads failing: check request size limits and MIME types in middlewares; verify Google Cloud Storage credentials and bucket name.
 - 401 on protected routes: ensure Authorization header has Bearer token from /auth/login response.

 ## What Junie should do before submitting any change